The Secret History of Walt Disney’s Signature

-As a special, free bonus to our list of lies, we are happy to present the virtually unknown Walt Disney Signature lie.
 Anyone with even a cursory acquaintance with The Walt Disney Company has seen what we all take to be Walt Disney’s signature in the logo, right?
-Well, no. No, the Walt Disney logo signature is actually a stylized version of a signature.
+Well, sorry… no you are not.
+The Walt Disney logo signature is actually a stylized version of a signature.
 And you know, it wouldn’t really be so bad if The Disney Company had built the empire with a logo based on Walt’s actual signature… but it was not!
 The company script logo is actually a lot closer to an employees version of a Walt signature than the real man’s autograph.

 First, just so we are straight on things, here is the official corporate logo signature…

 In the signature, probably the most recognizable and distinct letters are the “W” and the “D” that begin each word.
 Note the roundness of both, and the sharp, single line down the center of the “D”.
-And the circle over the “i”- note how the circle ends back toward the “D”.
-None of this is apparent in Walt’s real signature.
+And the circle over the “i”- note how the circle circles back toward the “D”.
+None of these characteristics are present in Walt’s real signature.

-Here is an early image of Walt Disney, with what is obviously being passed off as his signature.
+Here is an early image of Walt Disney, with what is obviously being shown off as his signature.
 It does not take a handwriting expert to see this signature- Walt’s or not!- does not look anything like the corporate signature.
 And while it does not look much like Walt’s real signature either, it really could be his; there are enough similarities to his real style that the differences could be accounted for in the medium in which it is written.
 Obviously, painting a name on a vertical board with a paint brush is strikingly different and much more awkward than writing on a flat piece of paper with a pen- so perhaps the medium explains the differences here.

 And what would you think if you found this piece of paper in an old drawer?
-You would think you hit the mother lode- you would think you had an authentic Walt Disney signature- and I would not blame you.
-This is, in fact, the Walt Disney signature of Hank Porter… and is completely legal and legit as a Walt Disney signature.
+You would probably think you hit the mother lode- you would think you had an authentic Walt Disney signature- and I would not blame you.
+But this is, in fact, the Walt Disney signature of Hank Porter, not Walt Disney… and is completely legal and legit as a Walt Disney signature.
 Hank Porter, who worked in the promotions department at Disney, was one of a few people authorized to sign Walt’s name at the studio.
 And sign he did, many thousands of signatures.
-But it is not Walt’s.
+But this is most definitely not Disney’s handwriting.

 OK, so this one has got to be real, right?
 It is on an original comic strip featuring Mickey Mouse… it must be worth a ton!
-Sorry to disappoint you, but Walt Disney did not not draw Mickey Mouse much, and certainly not the comic strips of him.
+Sorry to disappoint you, but Walt Disney did not not draw Mickey Mouse much, and certainly not any the comic strips of the rodent.
 The signature here is not Walt’s autograph, but is a stylized version created by the many artists that actually drew the Mickey Mouse strips.

-This is another of the secretarial signatures of Walt Disney; that is, a signature authorized by the studio by one of the employees.
+This is another of the “secretarial signatures” of Walt Disney; that is, a signature authorized by the studio by one of the employees.
 If you found this, you would be right in thinking it was real- it looks just like the corporate signature.
 In fact, this was probably the basis for the corporate look.
 But it is not Walt Disney’s autograph.

-There are many other secretarial signatures out there, at least five I have seen.
-I have heard stories of up to 20 different ones.
-But the secretarials were at least consistent, and identifying them is easy compared to tracking Walt’s real signatures.
-He seemed to sign different every year, making subtle changes here and there that, over time, made his various signatures look more like they were written by different people.
+There are many other variations of the secretarial signatures out there, at least five other versions that are commonly seen.
+There may be as many as 20 different ones from over the years.
+But the secretarials were at least consistent, and identifying them is fairly easy compared to tracking Walt’s real signatures.
+He seemed to sign differently every year, making subtle to grand changes here and there that, over time, made his various signatures look more like they were written by different people.

-The early signatures are a lot more legible than the later ones.
-Earlier signatures also tend to be more block-type than flowing.
+As you can see, the early signatures are a lot more legible than the later ones.
+Earlier signatures also tend to be more block-type than flowing script.
 This is a signature from the Chicago World Fair in 1933.

-Contrast this to the corporate signature, and there are many obvious differences.
-But this will be as close as any real signatures get to the corporate signature.
+Contrast this to the corporate signature, and there are many obvious differences to see.
+But this will be about as close as any real signatures by the man get to the corporate signature.

-This fountain pen signature of Walt Disney is more typical of the later signatures.
+This fountain pen signature of Walt Disney is more typical of his later signatures.
 It is hard to read, and not at all recognizable as a Walt Disney autograph.
 It is certainly very far removed from the corporate logo signature.
 I daresay that anyone that found this in a drawer might sooner throw it out than think that it might be worth a few thousand dollars.

-This is just included to drive home the point that this is the real Walt Disney signature.
-This one varies again from the other examples, but it being an official document, this one is indisputably authentic.
+This is just included to drive home the point that these are real examples of the real Walt Disney signature.
+This one varies again from the other examples, but it being an official document, it is indisputably authentic.
 As you can now see, finding the real Walt Disney autographs is not as easy as you might have once thought.

 One of the problems in identifying authentic Walt Disney signatures is how much they changed at various stages of his life.
 His signature in the 1920s is strikingly different than how he signed things in the 1960s.
 It is as if he redesigned his own signature over the years, in very much the same way he redesigned the appearance of Mickey Mouse.